 When the banks didn’t need our deposits, they slashed rates.
-Savers responded by yanking money out of CDs, with those deposits falling $1.45 trillion dollars in early 2009 to just over $500 billion today.
+Savers responded by yanking money out of CDs, with those deposits falling $1.45 trillion dollars in early 2009 to just under $480 billion today.

 One measure of how little savers are being paid is the Cost of Funds Index compiled by the Federal Home Loan Bank of San Francisco.
 It asks banks in California, Arizona and Nevada how much they’re actually paying for deposits.

-The index hit a record low of 0.663% in September before rebounding slightly the last four months.
-It still sat at only 0.698% in January.
+The index hit a record low of 0.663% in September and still sat at only 0.687% in March.

 Contributing editor Sabrina Karl provided research and analysis for this report.